Modeling a nanocantilever based biosensor using a stochastically perturbed harmonic oscillator: Stochastically P erturbed H armonic O scillator

 where $\Delta m$ is the mass of the molecules attached on the cantilever surface.
-The shift in frequency follows equation~\eqref{Eq:massDep01}.
 The noise variance is a maximum when the probability of occupation is $1/2$, that is the adsorption rate equals the desorption rate.
 On the other hand, the noise is a minimum when the occupation probability is either $0$ or $1$.
 This noise will be superimposed on the frequency change of the biosensor and hence becoming critical in estimating the analyte mass deposition as we discuss in the following.

-Integration over the spectral density $S_{a}(\omega)$ provides some change in the nanocantilever frequency
+Integration over the spectral density $S_{\mathrm{a}}(\omega)$ provides some change in the nanocantilever frequency

 where $\Delta f$ defines the width of passband.
 Hence, the change in mass on the nanocantilever is given by